- How could my estimate change over time?

 Your DNA Story includes regions based on two different scientific processes: the AncestryDNA reference panel and Genetic Communities™.

-Genetic Communities are groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.
-These groups identify areas where your ancestors may have lived more recently.
+Genetic Communities identifies groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.
+These communities show areas where your ancestors may have lived more recently.
 Regions with a dotted circle are based on Genetic Communities.